mloef/unpaid-intern-client/README.md

 6. Enter each of the above in the corresponding sections of the form and hit submit
 7. The bot will dm you!

-You can send `reset` via discord to reset the conversation.
+You can send `reset` via discord to interrupt the intern and reset the conversation.

 If you want the bot to be reliable while you're afk, open terminal and run `caffeine` to keep your computer from sleeping.